-First of all, you need to install cement board or a water resistant drywall (green or blue board) to the studs where you want to have brick.
-We used cement board:
+For a new wall, you need to install cement board or a water resistant drywall (green or blue board) to the studs where you want to have brick.
+We used cement board.

 Since I tend to be the patient one in the family, it was my job to adhere all of the bricks to the wall.
 First I had to decide on a pattern and I chose the running bond.
 This meant that starting at the left wall end, I began the bottom row with a full brick, the next row with a half brick and repeated the pattern all the way up the wall.

 To get half bricks, I used a two inch wide brick chisel and a hammer.
 I had so much fun with this part!
 Just place the brick on a board, line the chisel up at the center point and whack that baby (the chisel handle) with a hammer.
 It cuts the brick clean and smooth every time.

 One more thing that I did before I actually starting adhering the bricks was to draw out some level lines on the wall…both horizontal and vertical.
 I wanted to have a guide as I was laying out the bricks but it didn’t have to be perfect since I wanted it to resemble an old brick wall.
 I also just used my finger and my eyeball as a spacer between the bricks.

 Now came the fun part!!
 NOT!!!!!!
 I said I was patient and I normally am but adhering the bricks with my first choice of some average run of the mill construction adhesive WAS NOT WORKING!
 I literally had to hold each brick in place for five to ten minutes before it would stop sliding and stay in place.
 Since I am a glutton for punishment and had to wait to go into town for a better solution, I did quite a few that way.